tylern4/clasqaDB/srcC/examples/README.md

 * compile examples with `make`
 * executables `*.exe` will appear; most of them require a HIPO file as an argument
+* example programs named `test*.cpp` are actually developer tools for testing the QADB, but may also be useful as additional examples